Taist/taist_docs/index.rst

 Why create addons with Taist
 ----------------------------
-We aim to make addons development an important part of the whole cloud software industry, so we create Taist as a powerful platform that helps will help you in every aspect of the addon development.
+We aim to make addons development an important part of the whole cloud software industry, so we create Taist as a powerful platform that helps you in every aspect of the addon development.

 Now:
 ~~~~